taming-wild-ai/neural-architecture-search/README.md

 ## CIFAR-10

 To run the experiments on CIFAR-10, please first download the Python version of the [dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
 Expand it using `tar xovf cifar-10-python.tar.gz`.
 Make the CIFAR 10 subdirectory using `mkdir data/cifar10` and copy the contents of `cifar-10-batches-py/` into `data/cifar10/`.
-Again, all hyper-parameters are specified in the scripts that we descibe below.
+Again, all hyper-parameters are specified in the scripts that we describe below.

 To install dependencies, run the following:
 ```shell